Kitchen or Not?

 Should Your Establishment Have a Kitchen?

-However, that revenue source comes with requirements to set up and maintain a kitchen, which ranges from initial buildout and equipment, to staffing and maintenance.
+However, that revenue source comes with requirements to set up and maintain a kitchen, ranging from initial buildout and equipment to staffing and maintenance.
 It can be a lot to consider!

 Is It Feasible to Start a Kitchen?

-Once some of these higher-level questions are answered and you decide that implementing a kitchen is possible, you can start getting into the specifics.
+Once you answer some of these higher-level questions and decide that implementing a kitchen is possible, you can start getting into the specifics.